argyleink/Bolt/README.md

 ### Goal
-Build a grunt based, rather unopinionated, front end build system.
+Build a grunt based, rather unopinionated, mobile first front end build system.
 It starts with Jade & Stylus as default, but swap it for whatever you want easily.
+Tries to have just enough boilerplate based on standards, so it's not in the way.

 ### Setup
 `npm install`